 Embryo grading is the method used to evaluate embryos for transfer.
 During IVF, embryos are cultured leading up to the day of transfer and are evaluated for quality during each day of the grading cycle.
 It’s critical to evaluate egg maturity before fertilization because a mature egg has the greatest chance of successfully getting fertilized.

 The embryo grading process begins after oocyte (egg) recovery.
-At this stage, eggs are placed into an incubator with controlled levels of carbon dioxide, oxygen, and nitrogen for about five to six hours, after which an embryologist takes the eggs from the incubator, removes the cumulus cells surrounding them, and checks them for maturity.
+At this stage, eggs are placed into an incubator with controlled levels of carbon dioxide, oxygen, and nitrogen for several hours, after which an embryologist takes the eggs from the incubator, removes the cumulus cells surrounding them, and checks them for maturity.
 Mature eggs undergo intracytoplasmic sperm injection (ICSI) and are placed back in the incubator.
 It is important that only mature eggs undergo ICSI, as immature eggs may fertilize when injected with sperm but may not produce a viable ongoing pregnancy.
 Once an egg undergoes ICSI and is fertilized by sperm, it is called an embryo.

 It’s important to note that embryo grading is a subjective process.
 An embryologist makes an assumption about an egg or embryo’s maturity and potential viability based on their own experience and expertise, but there is no clear cut way to evaluate whether an embryo will result in a successful pregnancy.

 - MI = Metaphase I oocyte (immature)

 Typical developmental timeline for human embryos:

 - Day 2: Embryo is between 2-4 cells